 We were a little too busy to actually get to the speedway ourselves, but everyone I’ve talked to said it’s pretty incredible.
 And from what I can remember from years ago, it is.

-If you can’t see a race, you can still go on a tour of the speedway to get a sense of how impressive it is to watch cars zooming around the corners.
+If you can’t see one of the nascar races, you can still go on a VIP tour of the speedway to get a sense of how impressive it is to watch cars zooming around the corners.
+It’s fun for the entire family!

 Daytona Beach Bandshell Concerts